RanchoNJHS/ranchonjhs.github.io/README.md

 remember- in case you want to edit the website, the ranchonjhs gmail account has access to all the google assests (namely scripts)

-don't forget to archive the repo at the end of the year and upload it to google drive (git archive)
+don't forget to download the repo at the end of the year and upload it to google drive for archival purposes

 if the domain stops working, remind mrs. hartmann to go to porkbun.com and renew the subscription